-Students are expected to be present and on time to all of their classes on a daily basis.
-We see this as a skill they will need for the rest of their lives and consider it to be very important.
+- Students are expected to be present and on time to all of their classes on a daily basis.
+We see this as a skill they will need for the rest of their lives and consider it to be very important. - Communication will be sent out if your child misses class during the school day.